SAHILKOSHRIYA/Frontend_Dev_Assingment_kollege_Apply_110/README.md

-# 📰 News Payout Dashboard
+# PayPress X0-2📰 News Payout Dashboard

 The **News Payout Dashboard** is a responsive web application built with **React.js**, **Redux**, and **Firebase**, designed for content managers and administrators to manage, track, and calculate payouts for articles and blog submissions efficiently.